yeyun111/mini2048/README.md

 #Screenshot:
 ![](https://github.com/frombeijingwithlove/mini2048/blob/master/Screenshot.png)

-If you can read Chinese you may find a doc in with more details here: http://www.cnblogs.com/frombeijingwithlove/p/4111016.html
+If you can read Chinese you may find more details here: http://www.cnblogs.com/frombeijingwithlove/p/4111016.html